myrrhfawn/FaceLock/README.md

 FaceLock is a program to protect your PC using facial recognition and data encryption.

 Technical stack:
+TCP server:
+  - SqlAlchemy - ORM for working with PostgreSQL
+  - Python sockets - TCP connection
+  - docker-compose - Setup

+Application:
   - PyQT6 - Application design
-- SqlAlchemy - ORM for working with PostgreSQL
+  - OpenCV - FaceRecognition
 ...